LionDoge/vpulse-editor/README.md

 This tool is intended to work for Counter-Strike 2, as it's only really useful in this game currently.

 ## A few bits of important story...
 The name in-development system suggets that it could still undergo changes wasting the effort of writing this app.
 The release of an official editor would also make this useless, so why bother spending time on it?
 Well, I like challenge and reverse engineering components of software, not only that, but I noticed that Pulse could do much more than any other possible scripting/map making methods.
 Granted, it still doesn't open up that much possibilities, but at least some more than was possible before, so this project is not totally useless!
-This project was also started as part of my Rust programming course at university, the only other ideas I had were one and done, so I decided to pick something not entirely useless, that I could also continue.
+This project was also started as part of my Rust programming course at university, the only other ideas I had were ones that would be one and done, so I decided to pick something that I could also continue.
 So here we are!
 All of this was possible due to my weird obsessions.

 ## Game setup
 Some initial setup inside the game files is required to make working with Pulse graphs way easier.